lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/axi-apb-interfaces-demo.rst

 .. line-block::
     The MSS includes fabric interfaces for interfacing FPGA fabric with the CPU Core Complex.
-    It provides one APB 32-bit FIC3 to provide APB interface to the FPGA fabric.
-    FIC3 provides a master interface to the MSS, FIC3 must be connected to a slave in the fabric.
+    It provides one 32-bit APB master interface, FIC3, and can be connected to a slave in the fabric.

 Design Details
 --------------